feelixs/find-song/README.md

 If you there's a bug, an optimization, or suggestion you'd like to point out or suggest I'm all ears.

-I'm by no means a master Python coder, so if you notice amiss don't hesitate to reach out!
+I'm by no means a master Python coder, so if you notice something amiss don't hesitate to reach out!